How a Personal Trainer Can Help You Reach Your Muscle-Building Goals | Bose Fitness

 Muscle damage & repair: microtrauma that, with proper recovery and nutrition, leads to stronger, larger muscle tissue.

 You also need adequate protein and calories plus smart workout programming (volume, intensity, frequency) — not just random heavy lifts.
 Multiple systematic reviews and meta-analyses show that resistance training plus adequate protein intake reliably increases muscle size and strength; protein doses around ~1.6 g/kg/day are effective for most people engaged in resistance exercise.
-PubMedPMC
+PubMedPMC If you have been putting off the decision, now is the time to join an online fitness coaching programme that combines certified personal training, personalised nutrition planning, 24/7 WhatsApp support, and weekly progress tracking into one fully integrated service available to clients in India, the USA, the UK, and anywhere else in the world.

 How a personal trainer helps — the 10 concrete advantages